-This scholarship is named after John J. Schumacher (founder of Southwestern) and Paul W. Wildman (long-time President of Southwestern.)
-The following rules apply to continued eligibility for the Wildman/Schumacher Scholarship (hereinafter called "the scholarship").
-This merit scholarship is awarded only to entering students based on undergraduate grades, LSAT score, letters of recommendation, and other factors the scholarship committee may wish to consider.
+The Wildman/Schumacher Scholarship for Entering First-Year J.D.
+Students is named in honor of John J. Schumacher, the founder of Southwestern Law School, and Paul W. Wildman, the long-time President of Southwestern Law School.

+The following terms apply to the receipt of and continued eligibility for the Wildman/Schumacher Scholarship for Entering First-Year J.D.
+Students ("Scholarship").
+The Scholarship is a merit-based award granted only to entering first-year J.D. students.
+Awarding decisions are based on undergraduate grades, LSAT score(s), letters of recommendation, and other factors the scholarship committee may wish to consider.

-Once scholarship awards have been determined, the Financial Aid Office will ensure that the student receives their funds and monitor continued eligibility.
-Students or applicants that have any questions regarding renewing the scholarship should contact the Director of Financial Aid.
-Please note that recipients do not need to request that the Financial Aid Office renew the scholarship; it will be done automatically as long as eligibility is maintained.
+Once Scholarship awards have been determined, the Financial Aid Office will ensure that recipients receive their funds and will monitor continued eligibility throughout recipients' enrollment at Southwestern Law School.
+Recipients who have questions regarding Scholarship renewal should contact the Director of Financial Aid.
+Please note that recipients do not need to request that the Financial Aid Office renew the scholarship; it will automatically renew as long as eligibility is maintained.